 1. May Help Fight Acne

-Willow bark extract may double up as a gentler, all-natural alternative to salicylic acid.
+Willow bark extract may double up as a gentler, all-natural plant-based alternative to salicylic acid.
 It may help reduce skin oiliness and lower the chances of acne breakouts.
 This is one reason it is a regular ingredient in a host of skin toners.

 2. May Help Exfoliate Skin